 Trial allowed by US Food and Drug Administration (FDA); Pilot commenced; and first clinical observations presented at 2011 EADV congress.

 Updated clinical observations presented alongside 2012 AAD Meeting and observations from US vitiligo study published.
 First treatment results announced: SCENESSE® successful in Phase IIa vitiligo study.

 Further Phase II study commenced in Singapore with preliminary results reported in December 2015.

 CUV103 Singapore Phase II vitiligo study results released.

-CLINUVEL meets the US Food and Drug Administration and global experts to discuss the North American development program for the treatment of vitiligo.
+CLINUVEL meets the US FDA and global experts to discuss the North American development program for the treatment of vitiligo.
 Read this announcement.